syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 {% endhighlight %}
 {% endtabs %}

-Create a model repository class with ItemInfo collection property initialized with required number of data objects in a new class file as shown in the following code example, and save it as ItemInfoRepository.cs file:
+Create a model repository class with the ItemInfo collection property initialized with required number of data objects in a new class file as shown in the following code example, and save it as ItemInfoRepository.cs file.

 {% tabs %}
 {% highlight c# %}